MTJB/blog_marktjbrown/content/posts/2023-03-06-groovy-tags/index.md

 ---
-title: A Groovy way of tagging tests
+title: Splitting tests using JUnit Tags
 author: Mark Brown
 date: 2023-03-06
-hero: ./images/hero.png
+hero: ./images/title.png
-slug: /groovy-tags
+slug: /spock-tags
 excerpt: Grouping together tests can help you to parallelize your integration tests and make your build times faster.
 ---

 ## Summary 📖
-As a project scales, there will (should) be more tests.
-In a perfect world, these new tests should not have a noticeable change to the build times of your application.
-But the world is not perfect, developers are lazy, and after a short time your build times have ballooned. 🎈
+As a project scales, there will (should) be more tests and in a perfect world, these new tests should not have a noticeable change to the build times of your application.
+But the world is not perfect, developers are lazy, and after a short time your build times have ballooned 🎈

 Common ideology in software circles is the concept of the [testing pyramid](https://martinfowler.com/articles/practical-test-pyramid.html), but if you find yourself working on a